ingenico-zanetti/zscore/README.md

 One connection is meant to receive data from a Grunenwald sport console (in an ASCII format with timestamp, decoded from radio data captured by rtl-sdr), the other one is meant to be an ultra simple HTTP server that will provide a simple document containing an ugly HTML TABLE (doesn't even parse the request, just wait for \r\n\r\n) reflecting the score.
 This has been designed for adding a score to a live stream of sport event.

-The complete setup is meant to be like this:
-Pi3A+ with RTL-SDR dongle                            server running zscore                                   Computer running OBS Studio
-Radio decoding software -> nc -> [server listening on the score port | server listening on the HTTP port] <- OBS Studio